Mindful Connections

 Summer Program

-An integrative social-emotional learning and executive functioning summer program to promote mental wellness!
+An integrative social-emotional learning program to promote mental wellness.

 Location: 145 Main Street, Toronto